 Throw your New Year’s resolutions out the window.
 Everyone knows those only last a few days.
-As we look ahead to 2018, let’s talk about serious professional goal setting.
+As we look ahead to next year, let’s talk about serious professional goal setting.
 Now is the perfect time to proactively plan for the challenges we will face in the twelve months ahead instead of reactively responding to issues as they pop up throughout the year.

 It’s great to have major, long-term goals, but let’s be realistic about what we can accomplish in a year.
 Otherwise, you’ll just be left feeling disappointed in yourself when your plans don’t pan out.
 You want to be CEO of your company?
 That is an awesome long-term goal, but it most likely won’t happen in twelve months.